SDBA: A Stealthy and Long-Lasting Durable Backdoor Attack in Federated Learning: Our Proposed Method: SDBA

 \subsection{Our Proposed Method}

-Based on the detailed analysis in Section \ref{section4b}, we propose SDBA with a layer-wise gradient masking mechanism to maximize the attack by finely tuning the gradients.
-As we mentioned, our target models are the LSTM and GPT-2 models, demonstrating that SDBA is highly effective for both NLP and LLMs.\\ For the LSTM model, we inject backdoors into the $ih$ layer, which is vulnerable to backdoors, and the $hh$ layer, which contains overall contextual information, while leaving the remaining layers without backdoors.
-Similarly, for the GPT-2 model, we inject backdoors exclusively into the $mlp.c\_fc$ layer, due to the specific architecture of the transformer.
-Algorithm \ref{alg1} presents the detailed steps for performing the SDBA.
+Based on the detailed analysis in Section~\ref{section4b}, we propose SDBA with a layer-wise gradient masking mechanism to maximize the attack by finely tuning the gradients.\\ For the LSTM model, we inject backdoors into the $ih$ layer, which is vulnerable to backdoors, and the $hh$ layer, which contains overall contextual information, while leaving the remaining layers without backdoors.
+Similarly, for the GPT-2 model, we inject backdoors exclusively into the $mlp.c\_fc$ layer, which functions as a key layer that captures input patterns.
+Algorithm~\ref{alg1} presents the detailed steps for performing the SDBA.
 In lines 6-8, the attacker computes poisoned local gradient $\tilde{g}_{m}^{(l)}$ using layer-wise gradient masking.
 Then, in lines 10-11, they apply top-$k$\% gradient masking for the target layer.
 Finally, the attacker uses PGD to evade defense methods that adopt Norm Clipping with the $l_2$ norm \cite{normclip_weakdp_pgd}.